A2Amir/Data-Science-Process/README.md

 ##### Data Understanding

 I will be using the Stackoverflow survey data to get some insight into each of these questions.
 In order to get a better understanding of the data you can take a look at some of the characteristics of the datasets by checking [this exercise](https://github.com/A2Amir/Data-Science-Process/blob/master/Code/A%20Look%20at%20the%20Data.ipynb).

+## 2. Data Preparation: Gathering & Wrangling

+In the previous section were introduced the four questions that I will focus on while working on the remaining steps in the CRISP-DM process.

+The next step in the process is about gathering the data and organizing it in a way that will allow us to answer our business questions.
+Fortunately Stack Overflow already gathered the data.
+The wrangling and gathering  process is said to be the most time-consuming, often taking 80 percent of the data analysis process.

+First, check [this exercise](https://github.com/A2Amir/Data-Science-Process/blob/master/Code/How%20To%20Break%20Into%20the%20Field.ipynb) to take a look at the datasets and see how I might answer the first question about how to break into the field of becoming a developer according to the survey results.